vladstudennikov/medical-timetable-handler/README.md

 To export timetable to the CSV file - press 'x' after choosing day and time.
 To exit the program - press 'e'.

+Edit: python file has copies of all C++ functions and was created for future

 Notes:
 - You can change CSV files, but without adding new fields to it.
 - The program will work only on Windows OS.